 How much does it cost to clean solar panels?

 According to findings by Australian Solar Quotes, cleaning solar panels can cost up to $15- $20 per panel, meaning the annual budget for cleaning a 2kW solar PV system with an array of 10 panels is about $200, based on your location and preferred service provider.

-In most cases, oily stains occur during installation or if you reside near a busy airport, under a flight path, or adjacent to or downwind of a main highway that is frequented by trucks.
-In case your panels start showing oily stains, then you can use isopropyl alcohol to spot clean the surface.
+In most cases, oily stains can occur during installation or if you reside near a busy airport, under a flight path, or adjacent to or downwind of a main highway that is frequented by trucks.
+If your panels start showing oily stains, then you can use isopropyl alcohol to spot clean the surface.

 5 easy steps to effective cleaning of panels

 - Red Energy a reputable energy provider in Australia recommends that before you start the process of cleaning your solar panels, you need to let a professional technician to check your solar PV system for obvious defects such as cracks, discolouration or chips in the glass, and ensure all cables and fittings are safely attached to the inverter and frame.

 - Carefully follow all the instructions provided in your solar panel manual on how to duly shut down the solar system before embarking on the cleaning process.